rollinscms430/Project-2-Search-speedyMaldo/Description.md

 Find a ladder connecting `snakes` and `brains`.

 Hint: For fast word lookups, make a dictionary with all of the words in the list as its keys.
-The values for each key can be anything.
+The dictionary's values can be anything.
 You can then check if a word is in the list using

 ```